Mali Government

 residency requirement for naturalization: 5 years

-Legal System: civil law system based on the French civil law model and influenced by customary law; judicial review of legislative acts in Constitutional Court
+Legal System: civil law system based on the French civil law model and influenced by customary law; judicial review of legislative acts in the Constitutional Court

 Suffrage: 18 years of age; universal